 When we Walk

 This means that without friction you can’t walk, instead, you will skid.
-Have you ever walked in a bank or a social hall during cleaning hours and there is a tag “Slippery Floor?”
+Have you ever walked into a bank or a social hall during cleaning hours and there is a tag “Slippery Floor?”
 This means that there is no frictional force between the foot and the floor.

 This is how frictional force aids us in walking, while walking you will push your foot back to make a step forward.
 In other words, you can also say that frictional force will assist you in holding your shoe on the ground as you walk around.